 A leave of absence (LOA) is a temporary interruption in a student's program of study during which the student is considered to be enrolled.
 An LOA cannot exceed 180 days in any 12-month period and may have a serious impact on a student's financial aid.
-An LOA request must be submitted to an ACU Enrollment Management Specialist (EMS) no later than one week prior to the start of class for that term and must include the reason for the student's request.
-The form must be completed in its entirety and signed and dated by the student before being reviewed by the Office of Financial Aid.
-The request must make use of ACU's Leave of Absence form.
-Any request submitted after the last day of class in a course will be denied unless unforeseen circumstances prevented the student from submitting the form.
+An LOA request must be initiated by the student via email to an ACU Enrollment Management Specialist (EMS) prior to the start of class for that term.
+The LOA request must include the reason for the LOA and provide the date the student intends to return.
+The LOA request will be submitted to the Financial Aid Office for review.
+If the required items are not included in the LOA request, the LOA will be denied.
+Any requests received after the start of the term will be reviewed on a case-by-case basis.
+If the request is denied, a Return to Title IV Calculation could be required.
 Arizona Christian University allows for two LOAs within a rolling calendar year.
 Each leave can be up to 60 days in length.
 The student remains financially responsible for classes taken prior to the leave begin date.